Erik Ron

 Erik Ron (born July 4, 1985) is an American producer, mixer, and songwriter based in Los Angeles.
-He has worked with artists such as Panic! at the Disco, Set It Off, Issues, New Years Day, Too Close to Touch, I the Mighty, Motionless In White, Blessthefall, I See Stars, Sylar, Attila, and Godsmack.
+He has worked with artists such as Panic! at the Disco, Set It Off, Issues, New Years Day, Too Close to Touch, I the Mighty, Motionless In White, I Wish We Were Robots, Blessthefall, I See Stars, Sylar, Attila, Godsmack, Staind, and Bush.

 Life and career

 Early years

 Erik Ron was born in San Francisco, California, and grew up in the suburb of San Carlos, California, where he attended Carlmont High School.
-Erik started playing music as a teenager in alternative rock band Impel.
+As a teenager, Erik began his music career by playing in the alternative rock band Impel.
 After high school, he studied engineering at Musicians Institute College of Contemporary Music in Los Angeles.
-Erik proceeded to work as in-house engineer at Woodland Ranch Studio between the years of 2005–2008 before working as an engineer under producer/writer John Feldmann between 2008–2011 in Bel Air, CA.
+Erik worked as in-house engineer at Woodland Ranch Studio from 2005 to 2008.
+He then served as an engineer under producer and writer, John Feldmann in Bel Air, CA, from 2008 and 2011.

 2013–present

 In 2013, Erik built and opened "Grey Area Studios" in North Hollywood.
 Since opening the studio to focus on his own production career, Erik has worked with Panic! at the Disco, Set It Off, Issues, New Years Day, Too Close to Touch, I Prevail, Motionless in White, This Wild Life, Young Guns, The Word Alive, Blessthefall, I See Stars, Palisades, Sylar, and Attila, and more.
 In early 2016, Erik Ron inked an exclusive publishing deal with BMG Rights Management.

 In September 2017, it was announced that Ron will be at the helm of the seventh studio album of the rock band Godsmack.